 The Council provides animal control services and information to the Tasman District for urban and rural animal owners.
 This section provides an overview of animal and animal disease control regulations in the district.

-Find out how to effectively manage dogs and stock to reduce the risk of diseases, and learn where to get more information.
+It's important to effectively manage dogs and stock to reduce the risk of diseases.

-Control Services (Nelson) Ltd carries out Council's animal control enforcement responsibilities.
+Control Services (Nelson) Ltd carries out our animal control enforcement responsibilities.

 They also carry out education programmes in schools, businesses and community groups on bite prevention, animal welfare, dog control and hygiene.

 These programmes make Tasman District a safer place for dogs and people.

 Animal Control has a close working relationship with the Society for the Protection of Cruelty to Animals (SPCA), local veterinarians and dog clubs, as well as the New Zealand Institute of Animal Control Officers.

 Animal welfare is the responsibility of the person caring for the animal.

 Providing exercise, nutrition and shelter for any animal is essential, and there are penalties if you fail to meet adequate standards for the welfare of your animals.

 Read more about animal welfare practices from the Ministry of Primary Industries.